 Asos's score of 65 is higher than 79% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, ASOS reported carbon emissions of approximately 2,147,000 kg CO2e from Scope 1 sources, which include stationary combustion.
-The total market-based emissions for Scope 1 and 2 combined were about 2,147,000 kg CO2e, while the total location-based emissions reached approximately 6,212,000 kg CO2e.
-This data reflects a slight decrease from 2022, where Scope 1 emissions were about 2,258,000 kg CO2e in the UK.
-ASOS has set ambitious climate commitments, aiming for carbon neutrality in its direct operations (offices, fulfilment centres, deliveries, and returns) by 2025.
-Furthermore, the company has pledged to achieve net-zero carbon emissions across its entire value chain by 2030.
-This commitment includes a significant reduction target of 87% for absolute Scope 1 and 2 greenhouse gas emissions per thousand orders fulfilled by FY2030/31, using FY2018/19 as a baseline.
-In addition, ASOS plans to increase its annual sourcing of renewable electricity from 12% in FY2018/19 to 100% by FY2025/26.
-For Scope 3 emissions, which encompass purchased goods and services, ASOS aims for a reduction of 58.2% on a per million pound value basis by FY2030/31.
-Overall, ASOS's climate strategy is aligned with industry standards, demonstrating a commitment to sustainability and significant reductions in greenhouse gas emissions across all scopes.
+The total market-based emissions for Scope 1 and 2 combined reached about 2,147,000 kg CO2e, while the location-based total was approximately 6,212,000 kg CO2e.
+This data reflects ASOS's commitment to reducing its carbon footprint as part of its broader climate strategy.
+ASOS has set ambitious targets to achieve carbon neutrality in its direct operations, including offices, fulfilment centres, deliveries, and returns, by 2025.
+Furthermore, the company aims to reach net-zero carbon emissions across its entire value chain by 2030.
+Specific reduction targets include an 87% decrease in absolute Scope 1 and 2 greenhouse gas emissions per thousand orders fulfilled by FY2030/31, using FY2018/19 as a baseline.
+Additionally, ASOS plans to increase its sourcing of renewable electricity from 12% in FY2018/19 to 100% by FY2025/26.
+For Scope 3 emissions, which encompass a broader range of indirect emissions, ASOS is committed to reducing emissions from purchased goods and services and upstream transportation and distribution by 58.2% on a per million pound value by FY2030/31, also based on the FY2018/19 baseline.
+The company has also pledged that 66% of its suppliers by emissions will have set Science-Based Targets (SBTs) by FY2025/26.
+Overall, ASOS's climate commitments reflect a strong alignment with industry standards and a proactive approach to addressing climate change, aiming for significant reductions across all scopes of emissions by 2030 and beyond.

 Access structured emissions data, company-specific emission factors, and source documents